Read our tips on how to prevent problems with bonds during a tenancy.

 Before the tenant moves out, the tenant and landlord should inspect the property together and:

-- make sure the final property inspection report is signed by both parties
+• make sure the final property inspection report (if any) is agreed by both parties

-- be open to splitting the bond if there’s any unpaid rent, damage or other costs, like cleaning or gardening fees.
+• be open to splitting the bond if there’s any unpaid rent, damage or other costs, like cleaning or gardening fees

 If you’re a landlord you should: